 There is no method to read a String.
-To read a String, the program must do repeated readChar().
+To read a String, the program must know how long of a String to expect, and then must do repeated readChar() operations.
 This is because there is no standard way of marking the end of a string in a binary file.